Skip to content

 Here’s where things get interesting:

 • In the United States, DHA is approved only for external use.
 It’s not FDA-approved for use on areas where it could be inhaled or ingested — meaning spray tans (especially around the face and mucous membranes like your eyes, nose, and mouth) are in a regulatory gray zone.
+The United States government does not cap the % DHA allowed in products.

 • In the European Union, DHA is also considered safe for topical use but regulated more tightly: the concentration of DHA is capped (currently up to 10% in self-tanning products), and product labeling must include stricter warnings and safety instructions.